Mirai Sentai Timeranger: Yuri

 Yuri/Time Pink (ユウリ/タイムピンク, Yūri/Taimu Pinku): The female protagonist of the series and the leader of the Timerangers, she is a 21-year-old police officer from the 30th century.
 Since the Inter-City Police are aware of Don Dolnero's plan, she goes undercover as a TDB cadet to stop him.
 She holds a personal grudge against Don Dolnero for sending an assassin to kill her family in 2988.
-Yuuri is initially cold towards Tatsuya but eventually warms up to him.
+Yuri is initially cold towards Tatsuya but eventually warms up to him.
 She works as a detective at Tomorrow Research but is open to other jobs such as cleaning services.
 In the series finale, she confesses to Tatsuya that she loves him, but they cannot be together due to the large gap between their timelines.
 Therefore, she returns to her own time and finds that, due to the time change in the 30th century, Dolnero's hit on her family ten years earlier had failed.
-In the 20th century, Tatsuya came across an individual resembling Yuuri, who may be her ancestor.
+In the 20th century, Tatsuya came across an individual resembling Yuri, who may be her ancestor.